 Keeping the Land

 Cultural heritage expresses who we are and how we live.
-It consists of things that we value and share through generations:
+It consists of everything that we value and share through generations:

 - Objects that we can see and touch, like cabins, travel routes, manoomin (wild rice), landscapes and artifacts

-- Intangible things like language, songs, music, spiritual practices and stories
+- Intangible things like language, songs, knowledge, beliefs, and practices

 We are always singing.
 We have songs for healing, songs to the Creator, songs for ceremonies, songs for dancing and having fun, songs for the sunrise, songs to honour people, to give thanks, and many more.
 Songs are given to us from our Elders or come to us in dreams.
 We can’t just sing songs we hear; they need to be given to us.Elder Abel Bruce

 Cultural heritage is invaluable.
 It connects people and unites communities, helping us understand who we are and how we contribute to the world.
 Cultural heritage provides us with our livelihood and links us to land-based knowledge and skills that have empowered Anishinaabeg to protect and preserve Pimachiowin Aki for millennia.

 We are crossing land and water to inventory Pimachiowin Aki’s vast array of cultural sites, including petroforms, pictographs, Thunderbird nests, cabins, campsites, and ceremonial sites.